riggaroo/variable-fonts-android-o/README.md

 ## Gotchas

-- Variable Fonts are only available on Android P and are not yet a part of the Support Library.
+- Variable Fonts are only available on Android O and are not yet a part of the Support Library.
 - If you are animating the font between settings, this may cause performance issues

 ## More information & Thanks To: